 - Social Eating House – Exquisite food from the same team as the Berners Tavern, but in a celebrated informal environment.
 The Blind Pig bar upstairs has a prohibition theme and serves excellent cocktails.
-5-minute walk (0.2 mile).
+(0.2 mile).

 Best Nearby Bars and Breweries

 - The French House – This Gallic bar-restaurant is a true Soho institution.
 Go to discover its full history and lengthy famous guest-list.
 (0.2 mile).

 - Experimental Cocktail Club – Find the speakeasy-style door in the heart of Chinatown and you’ll be rewarded with great cocktails in a secretive hideaway.
 (0.2 mile).